 But Taste of the Wild with Ancient Grains doesn’t stop there.

 Ancient grains are packed with protein, fiber, essential fatty acids and other key nutrients.
-Quinoa, chia seed, grain sorghum and millet were specifically chosen for their superfood reputations and nutritional contents, which include high-quality protein.
+Quinoa, chia seed, grain sorghum and millet were specifically chosen for their superfood reputations and nutritional contents, which include quality protein.

 - Quinoa is higher in protein, fat and fiber than conventional grains (e.g., corn and wheat).
 In fact, it has substantially more fiber than other grains.
 This super-seed provides iron and has relatively high levels of the essential amino acids lysine and arginine; magnesium, a key mineral for normal nerve and muscle function and strong bones; and riboflavin (vitamin B2), which helps the body convert nutrients to energy.
 More than 50 percent of the fatty acids in quinoa are linoleic acid, an essential omega-6 fatty acid that’s important for skin health.

 - Chia seed is rich in protein, dietary fiber and fat, much of which is the essential omega-3 fatty acid alpha-linolenic acid (ALA).
-Most of the dietary fiber that chia provides is insoluble fiber, which is important to healthy digestion and waste removal.
+Most of the dietary fiber that chia provides is insoluble fiber, which is important for healthy digestion and waste removal.

-- Millet provides a balance of soluble and insoluble fiber and highly digestible protein that’s rich in methionine, an essential amino acid that dogs use to make taurine.
+- Millet provides a balance of soluble and insoluble fiber and digestible protein that’s rich in methionine, an essential amino acid that dogs use to make taurine.
 In addition, millet is high in B vitamins, iron and vitamin E, an antioxidant that helps protect your dog’s body from damage caused by free radicals.

 - Grain sorghum is rich in antioxidants, dietary fiber, several B vitamins, iron and zinc.
 In addition, the starch in sorghum is digested more slowly and has a lower glycemic index compared to conventional grains.